mahmoudsedek/ETL_Job_Threading/README.md

    ||	2017-07-26-06.csv
    ||	...
 ```
-Chunks of input data are represented by files from 'input/checks/right_to_work'and'input/checks/identity'.Each chunk is a file from each directory that has the same timestamp as part of the file name (in BST time zone), which will have granularity of one hour.
+Chunks of input data are represented by files from 'input/checks/right_to_work'and'input/checks/identity'.
+Each chunk is a file from each directory that has the same timestamp as part of the file name (in BST time zone), which will have granularity of one hour.

 Records from 'input/checks/right_to_work' files are comma-separated in the following format: